SocksTheWolf/AntiScamBot/docs/bot.md

 ---
 title: Commission Scammer Bot
-description: Information about a discord bot that can be used to ban commission scammers
+description: Information about the discord bot that bans scammers
 previous: /
 ---

-## The Commission Banning Bot
+# The Commission Banning Bot

 A discord bot that shares commission scammer ban lists.
 These things are currently a scourge on our Discord communities.
 Unfortunately, unless they are banned in all relative servers, they'll hop onto the next server and then attempt to scam people from there next.